Transcripts / Court Reporters

 You must review the minutes of a proceeding to determine whether it was:

 - Reported by a court reporter (transcript available); or

-- Audio-recorded on FTR or a tape (copy of audio available and/or transcript available); or
+- Audio-recorded on FTR, tape, or a digital recording (copy of audio available and/or transcript available); or

 - Not reported or recorded (no transcript or audio available)

 On the CM/ECF docket sheet, click on the link to the minutes for the proceeding to download and review the minutes and, importantly, to determine the correct date of the proceeding.
 If the minutes indicate the name of a court reporter present, then a transcript is available upon request and payment.
-If the minutes do not indicate a court reporter was present, but instead indicate “FTR” or “tape,” then a copy of the audio and/or a transcript are available upon request and payment (more information below).
-If no court reporter, FTR or tape is indicated, there was no record made; no transcript can be produced.
+If the minutes do not indicate a court reporter was present, but instead indicate “digitally recorded” or “FTR,” then a copy of the audio and/or a transcript are available upon request and payment (more information below).
+If no court reporter, FTR, or digital recording is indicated, there was no record made; no transcript can be produced.

 Example docket text for a minute entry: